jklzz02/weather-django/README.md

         return weather_data

 ```
-In the provided code Snippet you can see how the API call is made to get current weather informations.
+In the provided code Snippet youn can see how the API call is made to get current weather informations.

 **3 parameters are required**:
 * `city` the name of the city to be geocoded